Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Introduction

-Based on the theory, we further explore strategies for addressing datasets characterized by a disconnected IG.
-We propose two methods to enhance IG connectivity and ensure the identifiability of ranking models: (1) node intervention (\sref{sec:node_intervention}), which swaps documents between two bias factors (mainly positions) to augment the dataset.
-While the intervention is common in ULTR literature \citep{joachims2017unbiased}, our proposed approach is able to explore the minimal required number of interventions and significantly reduces the cost; and (2) node merging (\sref{sec:node_merging}), which merges two bias factors together and assume identical observation probabilities.
-We conducted extensive experiments using a fully simulated dataset and two real LTR datasets to validate our theorems and demonstrate the efficacy of our methods when dealing with disconnected IGs.
+Building upon the aforementioned theory, we delve into strategies for addressing datasets characterized by a disconnected IG.
+We introduce two methods aimed at enhancing IG connectivity to ensure the identifiability of ranking models: (1) \textit{node intervention} (\sref{sec:node_intervention}), which swaps documents between two bias factors to augment the dataset.
+While the intervention is common in ULTR \citep{joachims2017unbiased}, our approach explores the minimal required number of interventions and significantly reduces the online cost; and (2) \textit{node merging} (\sref{sec:node_merging}), which merges two bias factors and assumes identical observation probabilities.
+We conducted extensive experiments using a fully simulated dataset and two real-world LTR datasets to validate our theorems and demonstrate the efficacy of our methods when dealing with disconnected IGs.

-To the best of our knowledge, we are the first to study the identifiability of ranking models in the current ULTR framework.
-The main contributions of this work are: \begin{enumerate}[leftmargin=*] \item We propose a novel definition for identifiability which ensures the capacity to recover the true relevance from click data, and convert it into a graph connectivity test problem. \item We propose methods to handle the disconnected cases which are unidentifiable for ranking models. \item We give theoretical guarantees and empirical studies to verify our proposed frameworks. \end{enumerate}
+To the best of our knowledge, we are the first to study the identifiability of ranking models for ULTR in the first principle.
+Our main contributions are summarized as follows: \begin{enumerate}[leftmargin=*] \item We propose the concept of identifiability, ensuring the capacity to recover the true relevance from click data, and frame it as a graph connectivity test problem from the dataset perspective. \item We propose model-agnostic methods to handle the unidentifiable cases by restoring graph connectivity. \item We provide both theoretical guarantees and empirical studies to verify our proposed framework. \end{enumerate}